mankinskin/NewGame/README.md

 TO-DO:
 -
 * GUI
+  - [ ] Functors
+        - Functors should be able to store any kind of values and any mix of references.(right now i can only store lvalue references
   - [ ] Elements: groups of primitives(Quads, Lines, ...) associated as one element
 	    - member primitives should be initialized at element initialization -> makes things easier and safer
 	    - find a way to distribute changes to the element to all its members